tpodlaski/copra/docs/usage.rst

 The current channels provided by the Coinbase Pro API are:

-* **heartbeart** - heartbeat messages are generated once a second include sequence numbers and last trade ids that can be used to verify no messages were missed.
+* **heartbeart** - heartbeat messages are generated once a second.
+They include sequence numbers and last trade IDs that can be used to verify no messages were missed.

 * **ticker** - ticker messages are sent every time a match happens providing real-time price updates.